pktony/VibrationForAndroidiOS-Unity/README.md

 ```
 ###### Details
 Vibration Amplitude Types <br/>
-These values are adjusted by trial and error on Samsung Galaxy.<br/>
+These values are adjusted by trial and errors on Samsung Galaxy.<br/>

 <br/>